th2-net/th2-box-descriptor-generator/README.md

 ### Plugin configuration

-###important: all .proto files must contain 'package' field.
+.proto files should contain 'package' field.
 As example 'package th2;'

 `outputDirectory` - directory for writing the final file.
 Default `.`